What is Digital Onboarding and How Does It Work?

 Automated Digital Onboarding Process

-This is especially valuable for digital banking apps and financial institutions looking to onboard large volumes of new account holders without compromising on security or speed.
-It reduces manual work, eliminates human error, and provides an onboarding flow that feels seamless improving both customer engagement and customer retention.
+Best for: Digital banking apps and financial institutions looking to onboard large volumes of new account holders without compromising on security or speed.

 Assisted Digital Onboarding Process

-Financial institutions often use this method for higher-risk clients or to meet regional regulations requiring human oversight.
+Best for: Financial institutions that offer more complex products like mortgages, business accounts, or investment platforms, and onboard higher-risk clients or need to meet regional regulations requiring human oversight.
 It’s a perfect solution when you want the convenience of digital verification, but still need the assurance of human judgment.

 NFC-Based Digital Onboarding Process